 It’s very rare for an appraisal to be higher than the agreed-upon purchase price but it does happen.

 The problem is when the appraisal in real estate is lower than the purchase price.
-If that happens, there are two options: The seller can agree to lower the purchase price or the buyer is going to have to make a higher deposit than they expected.
+If that happens, there are two options: The seller can agree to lower the purchase price or the buyer is going to have to make a higher deposit than expected.

 The Appraisal Process Over Time

-Over the past couple of decades, we’ve seen a lot of changes to the appraisal industry.
+Over the past couple of decades, we’ve seen a lot of changes in the appraisal industry.
 The largest financial reform bill in U.S. history, covering consumer credit products and services, is the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 To keep the Mortgage Meltdown and the Great Depression from ever happening again Dodd-Frank was enacted.

 Home Valuation Code of Conduct (HVCC)